 The current study also investigated what the researchers refer to as hemispheric asymmetry; by this, they mean that lines of communication between brain regions are not evenly spread out on either side of the brain.

-The scientists chose to focus on this because, in earlier work, the same team concluded that asymmetry in connectivity might also be associated with brain aging.
+The scientists chose to focus on this because, in

 To investigate, the researchers recruited just 36 adults who were 60 years of age or older.
 Each participant provided information about their psychological well-being, general health, and lifestyle.
 The scientists gave each participant an MRI scan and put them through their neuropsychological paces with a battery of tests.